zoriya/blog/content/blogs/gameboy-jam/index.md

   // Update the random register so we can use it next time.
   *RANDOM = registers.a;

   // Restore the HL register.
-This way other functions don't need to worry about
+  // This way other functions don't need to worry about losing it register.hl = old_hl;
-  // losing what's inside.
-  register.hl = old_hl;
 }
 ```